Uniform Sampling from the Reachable Set Using Optimal Transport: Problem Formulation and Solution

-The optimal transport problem that we have posed is distinct from the usual formulation of optimal transport with optimal control costs \cite{agrachev2009optimal}.
-Particularly, the projection of $\mathbb{P}$ on the initial conditions $\Omega$, is a variable.
+Problem \ref{prob:GoalOT} is distinct from the usual formulation of optimal transport with optimal control costs \cite{agrachev2009optimal}.
+Particularly, the projection of $\mathbb{P}$ on the initial conditions $\Omega$ is a variable.
 Using ideas from \cite{elamvazhuthi2024benamou} on the equivalence between the Kantorovich formulation and the Benamou-Brenier formulation, the formulations in \cite{agrachev2009optimal,rifford2014sub} can be shown to be equivalent to ours when $\Omega = x_0$, in which case we have posed an optimal transport problem of transferring from $\delta_{x_0}$ to $m_R$.

-The goal of the paper is to develop a numerical method to solve this optimal transport problem.
-One can resort to the fluid dynamical formulation of optimal transport \cite{benamou2000computational}.
-However, it leads to a partial differential equation constrained optimization problem that is typically solved by gridding the state-space.
-Instead we propose a finite sample approximation of this problem in the sense of the blob method of optimal transport introduced in \cite{craig2025blob}.
+One can solve Problem \ref{prob:GoalOT} using the fluid dynamical formulation of optimal transport \cite{benamou2000computational}.
+However, it leads to a partial differential equation constrained optimization problem---typically solved by discretization.
+Instead, we use a finite sample approximation of this problem using the blob method for optimal transport introduced in \cite{craig2025blob}.